-A. Authorize the investigation of the complaint, and supervise or conduct a thorough, prompt and impartial investigation of the complaint, as set forth below.
+- A. Provide notice to student parties to a sexual harassment complaint that the District is conducting an investigation.
+The notice shall include the allegations against the respondent and the alleged District policy violations under review.
+If new allegations that arise during the course of the District's investigation that could subject either student party to new or additional discipline or corrective action, the Vice Chancellor, Human Resources, the responsible District officer, or designee shall provide a supplemental notice to the student parties. - B. Authorize the investigation of the Complaint, and supervise or conduct a thorough, prompt and impartial investigation of the Complaint, as set forth below.
 Where the parties opt for informal resolution, the designated officer will determine whether further investigation is necessary to ensure resolution of the matter and utilize the investigation process outlined below as appropriate.
-In the case of a formal complaint, the investigation will include interviews with the complainant, the respondent, and any other persons who may have relevant knowledge concerning the complaint.
-This may include complainants of similar conduct.

-B. Review the factual information gathered through the investigation to determine whether the alleged conduct constitutes harassment, or other unlawful discriminatory conduct, giving consideration to all factual information and the totality of the circumstances, including the nature of the verbal, physical, visual, or sexual conduct, and the context in which the alleged incidents occurred.

-C. Investigation of the Complaint
+The investigation will include interviews with the complainant, the respondent, and any other persons who may have relevant knowledge concerning the Complaint.
+This may include complainants of similar conduct. - C. Review the factual information gathered through the investigation to determine whether the alleged conduct constitutes harassment, or other unlawful discriminatory conduct, giving consideration to all factual information and the totality of the circumstances, including the nature of the verbal, physical, visual, or sexual conduct, and the context in which the alleged incidents occurred. - D. Investigation of the Complaint

-The District shall promptly investigate every complaint and claim of harassment or discrimination.
+The District shall promptly investigate every Complaint.
 No claim of workplace or academic harassment or discrimination shall remain unexamined.
-This includes complaints involving activities that occur off campus and in connection with all the academic, educational, extracurricular, athletic, and other programs of the District, whether those programs take place in the District's facilities, in a District vehicle, or at a class or training program sponsored by the District at another location.
-The District shall promptly investigate complaints of harassment or discrimination that occur off campus if the alleged conduct creates a hostile environment on campus.
-The District shall notify the complainant that the District will commence an impartial fact-finding investigation of the allegations contained in the complaint.
+This includes Complaints involving activities that occur off campus and in connection with all the academic, educational, extracurricular, athletic, and other programs of the District, whether those programs take place in the District's facilities, in a District vehicle, or at a class or training program sponsored by the District at another location.
+The District shall promptly investigate Complaints of harassment or discrimination that occur off campus if the alleged conduct creates a hostile environment on campus.
+The District shall notify the complainant that the District will commence an impartial fact-finding investigation of the allegations contained in the Complaint.